 Let’s get ready to rumble.
 Have a dish that’s unique to your restaurant?
 Or a super cool way of presenting your food?
 These are the things that can totally help you stand out from your competitors.
 You could even host a special virtual event, where your head chef cooks a recipe with the viewers at home.
 For instance, if you’re a pizza place, have a Friday night pizza party where you demonstrate how to make the best tasting pie.

 Tip #10: Spice Things Up

 While there’s no replacing your signature goods, sometimes it’s fun to stir the pot.
-No one is asking you to reinvent the wheel here, but revitalizing your menu with a tasty new dish or a spin on a classic, can breathe new life into your restaurant with minimal effort.
+No one is asking you to reinvent the wheel here, but revitalizing your menu with a tasty new dish or a spin on a classic, can breathe new life into your restaurant with minimal effort (see the strategies to revive your restaurant business).
 Limited time offers are good for that too for a little “get it while it’s hot” urgency.
 Not only will these little things entice your regulars, it’ll attract new customers who will want to see what else you’ve got cooking.

 It’s a dog-eat-dog world out there, but if you incorporate a few of these tips into your restaurant plans, you’ll totally rise above.